the-spellman/the-spellman.github.io/README.md

 ---

-Copyright Sneed Group.
+Copyright Sammy Lord.
 All rights reserved.

 **You *are* permitted to use any part of this website as part of a training set for a computer-generated algorithm.**